Need to switch up your salad routine? Then make my Moroccan carrot chickpea salad! It is healthy, easy, & full of bold exotic flavors.

 And talk about stats.

 The folklore and Bugs Bunny cartoons are correct: carrots improve vision.
 That’s because they’re loaded with vitamin A—specifically, four times the recommended daily intake (in the form of beta-carotene) per cooked half cup.

 That same beta-carotene is also a powerful antioxidant, effective in fighting against some forms of cancer, stroke, and heart disease.
 Carrots are also a very good source of dietary fiber, vitamin C, vitamin K, folate and manganese, and a good source of vitamin B6, pantothenic acid, iron, potassium and copper.

 All of my less-than-cerebral observations, combined with my inquiries into the nutritional facts, compelled me to start peeling away this morning while Nickster napped.
-At first I had my sight on carrot soup, but then I decided it was crunch I craved, so I set to making an easy Moroccan-spiced carrot slaw to accompany my very plain turkey sandwich for lunch.
+At first I had my sight on carrot soup, but then I decided it was crunch I craved, so I set to making an easy Moroccan-spiced carrot salad for dinner.

 Carrot salads are nothing new, but the ones I see most often involve drowning in a raisin-studded sea of mayonnaise or paralysis in a molded ring of lime Jell-O.

 Not so with this recipe.
 The carrots are stripped of all creamy dressings and gels, allowing their refreshing flavor to shine through.

 The only step that takes time is grating the carrots, but only if you use a box grater.
 With a food processor (grater attachment inserted) the grating takes about 2 minutes!